This post has been updated.

 I don’t know about you, but I am livid.
 How can we trust FTDNA again?

-On February 3rd, Bennett Greenspan issued an open letter to his customers acknowledging that the Terms of Service had been changed without proper notification and that the Terms would revert back to the GDPR-compliant version from May 2018.
+On February 3rd, Bennett Greenspan issued an open letter to his customers acknowledging that the Terms of Service had been changed without proper notification and that the Terms would revert back to the GDPR-compliant version from May 2018, the one that was likely drafted with help from GDPR consultants on hand.
 Law enforcement can still use the database with written permission of FTDNA.
 Recent events suggest that such permission will be granted liberally and without regard for customer choice.

 - Judy G. Russell, “Opening the DNA floodgates,” The Legal Genealogist, posted 1 Feb 2019 (https://www.legalgenealogist.com/blog : accessed (date)).